OrbitStorm/PerfFrame/README.md

 # PerfFrame

-PerfFrame is a lightweight addon that keeps your FPS and latency visible at all times.
-It provides a simple, movable display for performance stats, so you don’t need to hover over the default UI to check your frame rate or connection.
+PerfFrame is a lightweight addon that displays your FPS and latency.
+It provides a simple, movable display so you don't need to hover over the default UI to check your frame rate or connection.

-Inspired by [Pytilix’s](https://www.curseforge.com/members/pytilix/projects) [FPS-MS-Tracker](https://www.curseforge.com/wow/addons/fps-ms-tracker), PerfFrame has been fully rewritten with persistent settings, accessibility options, quality-of-life updates, and an in-game configuration panel.
+Inspired by [FPS-MS-Tracker](https://www.curseforge.com/wow/addons/fps-ms-tracker), PerfFrame has been designed to offer better accessibility options, quality-of-life features, and an intuitive settings page.
+Recent rewrites and extensions of similar addons have leaned toward expanding scope and complexity in ways that move away from that original simplicity.
+PerfFrame takes the opposite approach: stability, clarity, and doing one thing well with minimal overhead.

 ### Features
 * Real-time FPS and latency tracking
 * Optional clock and mail indicators
-* Optional tooltip showing addon memory and network stats
+* Optional tooltip displaying addon memory
 * Adjustable text scale for better readability
+* Opacity slider for the frame background
+* Optional combat toggles to display the frame in or out of combat
-* Movable frame with saved position between sessions
+* Global frame position that persists between sessions
-* Slash commands for quick adjustments (`/perf`)
+* Per character frame position toggle
-* Interface Options panel for easy configuration
+* Settings panel for easy configuration
 * Lightweight and unobtrusive design
 * Compatibility across Retail, Mists of Pandaria Classic and Classic Era clients.